Shopping is a must, and some of us can get carried away if we’re not careful.

 Groceries and the internet are a thing, and you should do your research as there might be a store in your area ready for you to take advantage of.

-Now, if you simply want them delivered to you, you might want to check out Amazon Prime Pantry, as I’m sure they have what you are looking for, and yes, it is all online.
+Now, if you simply want them delivered to you, you might want to check out Amazon Prime Pantry, as I’m sure they have what you are looking for, and yes, this is another of the many ways to be a smart online shopper.

 12. Understand “Sales”